-Date February 2019
+Date February 2020

-- Dollar stores’ growth continues with expected holiday sales growth of 4.3% to 4.8% and e-commerce growth of 17% to 22% for 2018
+- Mass merchandisers’ growth continues with expected holiday sales growth of 4.1% for 2019

 Approximate Net Recovery on Cost

-Data from the Bureau of Economic Analysis shows that per-capita disposable income is expected to grow at an annualized rate of 1.3 percent over the next five years.
-IBISWorld expects that dollar and variety stores’ industry revenue will grow at an annualized rate of 0.8 percent over the same period, including growth of 0.8 percent in 2019.
-To the extent that the unemployment rate rises, or the country faces future government shutdowns or other economic pressures, discount and dollar stores may benefit as they pick up opportunistic shoppers trying to make ends meet.
+Based on data from the Bureau of Economic Analysis, per-capita disposable income is expected to increase at an annualized rate of 1.9 percent through 2025.
+IBISWorld expects that dollar and variety stores’ industry revenue will grow at an annualized rate of 3.5 percent over the same period, including growth of 4.3 percent in 2020.